icpz/shadowsocks-asio/README.md

-# Socks5 Proxy
+# Shadowsocks boost::asio port

 ## Introduction

-This a very simple socks5 proxy server based on boost::asio.
+This is a simple port of shadowsocks.

 ## License